fbpx

 Military Asbestos Exposure

-The military’s extensive use of asbestos throughout most of the 20th century resulted in millions of military members being exposed to asbestos.
-Asbestos exposure during military service is the main reason why there are so many veterans with mesothelioma.
-Approximately 30% of all mesothelioma diagnoses in the United States each year are diagnosed in people who served in the military.
-Veterans from all branches of the military should be cognizant of their asbestos exposure in order to speak to their doctors about it, and to ensure they are aware of what symptoms to look for.
+The military’s extensive use of asbestos throughout most of the 20th century resulted in millions of military members and their families being exposed to asbestos.
+Asbestos exposure during military service is the primary reason there are so many veterans with mesothelioma.
+Veterans from all military branches should be aware of their asbestos exposure so they can speak to their doctors about the health risks.

 JUMP TO A TOPIC